Watch: The right pillow for your neck

 When to see a doctor now

-- Fever, recent trauma, or past cancer
+- Fever, recent trauma, or past cancer history

 Care is individual if you have cervical spondylosis, radiculopathy, migraine, osteoporosis, diabetes, pregnancy, or sleep apnea.